Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 If you know a mom who loved their baby’s muslin blankets a little too much…

-…you could make their entire year by gifting them one of these blankets.
+…you could make their entire year by gifting them the softest, comfiest blankets around.

-I have a very similar one that I splurged on about 3 years ago.
+I have a very similar blanket to this one that I splurged on about 3 years ago.
 Simply amazing.

 I personally buy very few health & beauty items in a given year —